 - Dunham created performances using the styles she learned.
 She managed to include African-American themes in modern dance.

 In a passage with multiple viewpoints, you should know what each side says, and who the author agrees with.

 On one side we have the stodgy, traditional social scientists.
 Probably, they were white males, though this isn’t indicated.
 The social scientists neglected to study dance (second sentence of the second paragraph), they advised Katherine Dunham not to dance (third sentence of the third paragraph), and they couldn’t dance (third sentence of the second paragraph).
 Losers.

 The social scientists had a very formal approach.
 They thought dance wasn’t “scientific”, whatever that means.
 They also thought that an anthropological researcher should stay strictly separated from the people she was studying.

 The Author Supports Dunham

-Lines 37-40 shows that the author believes the social scientists were unrealistic in thinking that detachment is good or even possible.
+In the second half (“and because”) of the third sentence of paragraph 3 shows that the author believes the social scientists were unrealistic in thinking that detachment is good or even possible.
 The passage also implies that the author agrees with Katherine Dunham’s methods, and thinks that Dunham learned valuable things by dancing with those that she studied.